EclecticGriffin/website/content/_index.md

 Griffin Berlstein is a second-year PhD student studying computer science at Cornell University.
 They graduated from [Vassar College](https://www.vassar.edu/) in 2019 with a major in Computer Science and a minor in Mathematics.
-While at Vassar they were advised by
+While at Vassar they were advised by the wonderful
 [Jason Waterman](https://www.vassar.edu/faculty/jawaterman/)
-who thought they were pretty okay (probably).
+who thought they were pretty okay.

 They are interested in PL and Systems and how these areas intersect with computer architecture.
 [Adrian Sampson](https://www.cs.cornell.edu/~asampson/) is their advisor and otherwise party to their shenanigans in [Capra](https://capra.cs.cornell.edu/).